Inspectors find decomposing bodies behind hidden door at Colorado funeral home

 Cotter did not immediately respond to a message left with the coroner’s office.

-A sentencing of one of the funeral home’s owners in that case on charges of corpse abuse is set for Friday.

-Owners of another funeral home in Grand Junction, Colorado, were convicted of selling body parts and giving clients fake ashes.

-In response to those and other cases, state lawmakers last year approved changes intended to tighten oversight, bringing Colorado in line with most other states.
-One requires regulators to routinely inspect funeral homes and give them more enforcement power.
+In response to the criminal cases involving Colorado's funeral industry, lawmakers last year approved changes intended to tighten oversight, bringing the state in line with most other states.
+One requires regulators to routinely inspect funeral homes and gives them more enforcement power.
 Another implements licensing for funeral directors and other workers in the industry.
 They would need to pass background checks and a national exam while possessing degrees and work experience.

 Previously, funeral home directors in Colorado didn’t have to graduate from high school, let alone have a degree.